topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

         }
     }
     ```

     **Note 1:** To check **sensorValue** in the Serial Monitor, add **Serial.println()** to the source code.
     **Note 2:** A fixed resistor is used along with a variable resistor (potentiometer) to adjust the sensor value.
 The sensor value changes depending on how much the potentiometer is turned, and the amount you need to turn the potentiometer varies based on the value of the fixed resistor.
+>!(정정필요)! potentiometer 다이얼을 얼마나 돌리냐에 따라 sensor 값이 변한다라는 의미여서 turn인가요?

 2. Verify and upload the "AnalogInput.ino" file to the VCP-G.
-3. If the upload gets stuck in an infinite uploading state, it may be due th the FWDN mode not being activated.
+3. If the upload gets stuck in an infinite uploading state, it may be due to the FWDN mode not being activated.
 To resolve this:
-    1. Disconnect the power calbe from the VCP-G board
+    1. Disconnect the power cable from the VCP-G board.
-    2. Press and hold the FWDN switch
+    2. Press and hold the FWDN switch.
     3. Reconnect the power cable while continuing to hold the FWDN switch.
-    4. Release the FWDN switch
+    4. Release the FWDN switch.
         If the issue persists, try running the Arduino IDE with administrator privileges.
-4. After a successful upload, check the Arduino IDE output console for the following message:
+4. After successfully uploading the file, check the Arduino IDE output console for the following message:

    **Note:** The message should include **AnalogInput.ino.rom**.
     ```
     [FWDN_VCP::WriteFile:577] Complete to send file - C:\Users\topst\AppData\Local\arduino\sketches\C3FDEE51354320EA689DFEB4EDCF2ECD/AnalogInput.ino.rom